mperezcarrasco/cloud_shadows_segmentation/README.md

 # Deep Learning for Clouds and Cloud Shadow Segmentation in Methane Satellite and Airborne Imaging Spectroscopy 🛰️

-This repository contains the **completed implementation** of advanced cloud and shadow detection algorithms for MethaneAIR and MethaneSAT hyperspectral data processing.
+This repository contains the main code of our paper: [Deep Learning for Clouds and Cloud Shadow Segmentation in Methane Satellite and Airborne Imaging Spectroscopy](https://arxiv.org/abs/2509.19665)

 ## Overview